 - A community of peers, mentors, CSIS professionals, and other professional resources in Washington, D.C.

 - Professional skills that stand out in today’s job market.

 The CSIS Trinity Fellowship is designed for individuals considering national security or foreign policy careers in the public or private sector.
 Candidates from across academic disciplines, especially those involved in multicultural and diversity-focused extracurriculars, are encouraged to apply.

 - Has an interest in making a difference in the world through the policy-making process

 - Is excited to engage with experts and other participants on foreign policy issues and professional skills-development

-- Is currently enrolled as a junior or senior at Trinity Washington University
+- Is currently enrolled as a sophomore or junior at Trinity Washington University

 Fellows will engage in a robust learning journey that covers three components: (i) foreign policy seminars; (ii) professional skill-building, and (iii) networking and mentorship.
 The program culminates in a capstone project.

 Participants must attend at least 18 of the offered classes and present their final capstone project to CSIS staff and mentors.
 In addition to receiving three-credits from Trinity Washington University, Fellows will be recognized at a celebratory dinner with CSIS President and CEO John Hamre and awarded a certificate of completion by CSIS’s Abshire-Inamori Leadership Academy.